May 11, 2015

 “Nothing could have prepared me for that wave,” Nierengarten says.
 “And nothing will ever prepare you for your wave, your hug, your handshake or high-five.
 But when that moment arrives, you have found the reason you have chosen this career.
 In that moment, you learn exactly what it is to be a nurse.”

 Matt Nierengarten was looking for a fulfilling career.
 He chose The College of St. Scholastica’s nursing program to lead him to it, and it was a decision that changed the rest of his life.
-To learn more about the program that helped Matt discover success in his career, visit The School of Nursing information page.
+To learn more about the program that helped Matt discover success in his career, visit the nursing program information page.

 Receive Program Info and Financial Aid Options